backstage/backstage/README.md

 # [Backstage](https://backstage.io)

-> 🏖️ From 30th October - 5th November, employees at Spotify will have a week to recharge, which means all core maintainers & some project area maintainers are out of office.
+> 🏖️ From October 30th - November 5th, employees at Spotify will have a week to recharge, which means all core maintainers & some project area maintainers are out of office.
 Right after that, we will go into the week of BackstageCon + KubeCon in Chicago, hoping to see some of you there!
-Slower responses & reviews during the 2 weeks, but we're on it for urgent issues.
+Expect slower responses & reviews during the 2 weeks, but we're on it for urgent issues.
 We will be up to speed again on November 13th! 🏖️

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![CNCF Status](https://img.shields.io/badge/cncf%20status-incubation-blue.svg)](https://www.cncf.io/projects)